Aiven-Labs/nextjs-no-netlify/workshop-script.md

 in the database to show what’s there (for instance, using psql at the command line).

-Explain that it's using PostgreSQL as a database, and Redis as a cache to speed up (repeated) database access.
+Explain that it's using PostgreSQL as a database, and Aiven for Caching as a cache to speed up (repeated) database access.

 Explain that the application comes with its own data - deploying it loads the